pnp/List-Formatting/view-samples/emoji-link-tile-format/README.md

 # Link collection using Emoji

 ## Summary
 This sample demonstrates a link collection using Emoji and is a customization of the `Gallery` layout.
+Additionally, this sample combines group customization with a tile format.

 ![screenshot of the sample](./screenshot.png)